 “Making Bedlam: Toward a Trauma-Informed Mad Feminist Literary Theory and Praxis.”
 Humanities 12(2), 24, Special Issue: “Trauma, Ethics, and Illness in Contemporary Literature and Culture,” March, 2023.

 Madwomen in Social Justice Literatures, Movements, and Art.
 Co-edited with Nicole Crevar.
 Vernon Press.
-Forthcoming, 2022.
+2022.
 Print.

 “Media Literacy, Education, and a Global Pandemic: Lessons Learned in a Gender and Pop Culture Classroom.”
 Co-authored with Ebehitale Imobhio.
 Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy, Vol. 8, Issue 3: “Traversing Borders, Transgressing Boundaries in Popular Culture and Pedagogy,” November 2021.